 Boiling water does not remove very toxic substances like liquid contamination.
 This method also doesn’t remove particles or debris so you will need to pre-filter these out.

 DIY water filtration by boiling water is ideal if the water is already pretty clean and contaminant free but you just want to be sure.

-SAD FACT: Here is Why You Must Know How to, But NEVER Use a DIY Water Filter…
+SAD FACT: Here is Why You Must NEVER Use a DIY Water Filter…

 Don’t Make An Unreliable DIY Water Filter, Get A Dependable One